afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 app.use('/', usersAPI);
 ```

-Lets populate our database with a user:
+Let's populate our database with a user:

 ```
 curl --header "Content-Type: application/json" \